k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/03_create_a_new_user_job.md

 <tr>
 <td style="width: 300px;"><strong>Input parameters</strong></td>
 <td style="width: 600px;">
-<p class="unchanged rich-diff-level-one">Where the values of the input parameters are initialized.
+<p class="unchanged rich-diff-level-one">Defines where the values of the input parameters are initialized.
 In this case the variable *test* is set to 0</p>
 <p class="unchanged rich-diff-level-one">(The output parameter value is recorded in the argument field of the k2_jobs table in the k2system keyspace.)</p>
 </td>
 </tr>